My-Favorite-Camping-Store.com

 That too many people have died.

-IMPORTANT: We do not claim to have written any of these camp song lyrics.
+IMPORTANT NOTE: We do not claim to have written any of these campfire song lyrics.
 It’s very difficult to track the origin of the traditional camp songs.
 Many of the older songs are part of the public domain and we are unable to know if any are copyrighted.
 If you feel a song included here has infringed on a copyright, please let us know.

 All Rights Reserved